 How Personal Injury Settlements Can Affect Your Disability Benefits

 The Social Security Administration (SSA) is responsible for providing both Supplemental Security Income (SSI) benefits in addition to Social Security Disability Insurance (SSDI) benefits.
-Often, in the case of a personal injury lawsuit that leads to a significant settlement, the particular type of benefits you’re receiving (SSI or SSDI) can affect you monetarily.
+Often, in the case of a personal injury lawsuit that leads to a significant settlement, the particular type of disability insurance benefits you’re receiving (SSI or SSDI) can affect you monetarily.

 For those receiving SSDI benefits that receive a lump sum settlement, their monthly benefits should not be affected because a person’s employment history is what determines their benefits.
 However, in terms of those receiving SSI benefits, it can reduce your monthly payments because a large monetary settlement will directly affect your asset limitations.
 In some cases, depending on the size of the settlement, it can also make you ineligible for SSI benefits.